Policy & advocacy

-At the core of EHA’s advocacy efforts are five priority themes.
+At the core of EHA’s advocacy efforts are four priority themes.
 For each of these themes, the main messages and recommendations directed at EU institutions and other stakeholders have been written down in a Position Paper.

 Position papers are not static documents but flexible tools that are regularly adapted to reflect changing political or policy contexts, members’ feedback, or alignment with the positions of other stakeholders.